 Another benefit is a closer relationship with the developers, because you will know which people are responsible for which parts, and it will be easier to get help.

 If you want, you can also be listed as an active contributor on the owncloud.org page.

 Anyone who is interested in improving the quality on his/her setup and is willing to communicate with developers and other testers.

 Testing follows these steps:

-- Back to 2 until something unexpected/bad happens
+Go Back to step 2 until something unexpected/bad happens

-- Check if what you found is really a bug
+Check if what you found is a genuine bug

-This is the stage where you should see if your issue is already reported by checking the issue tracker.
+This is the stage where you should see if your issue is already reported by checking the relevant bug tracker.
 It might even be fixed, sometimes!
-It can also be fruitful to contact the developers on irc.
-Tell them you’re testing ownCloud and share what problem you bumped into.
-Or just ask on the test-pilots mailing list.
+Alternatively, just ask on the test-pilots mailing list.

-Finally, if the issue you bump into is a clear bug and the developers are not aware of it, file it as a new issue.
-See Bugtracker
+Finally, if the issue you bump into is a definite bug and the developers are not aware of it, file it as a new issue in the relevant bug tracker.